awsdocs/amazon-chime-user-guide/doc_source/chime-scheduling-best-practices.md

 To use auto\-call, make sure that **meet@chime\.aws** is invited to your meeting\.

+**Note**
+Auto\-call doesn't work if the meeting invitation uses a distribution list, such as myteam@amazon\.com\.
+Make sure you use the email addresses of individual attendees\.

 You can remove **meet@chime\.aws** from the meeting invite to avoid having everyone’s devices ring at the same time; for example, if everyone is in the same office\.
 You can also remove **meet@chime\.aws** if your attendees would rather open the invite and choose the meeting link\.

 **Note**